mozilla/DSAlign/README.md

 `--stt-model-dir <DIR>` points DeepSpeech to the language specific model data directory.
 It defaults to `models/en`.
 Use `bin/getmodel.sh` for preparing it.

-### Step 5a - Finding candidate windows in original text
+### Step 5 - Rough alignment

+1. Construct an ordered list of of all phrases in the current interval (at the beginning all phrases to align), where long phrases close to the middle of the interval come first.
+2. Iterate through the list and compute the best Smith-Waterman alignment (see the following sub-sections) with the document's original text...
+3. ...till there is a phrase whose Smith-Waterman alignment score surpasses a (low) recursion-depth dependent threshold (in most cases this should already be the first phrase).
+4. Recursively continue with step 1 for the sub-intervals and original text ranges to the left and right of the phrase and its aligned text range within the original text.
+5. Retain all phrases in order of appearance (depth-first) that were aligned with the minimum Smith-Waterman score on their recursion level.

+This approach assumes that all phrases were spoken in the same order as they appear in the original transcript.
+It has the following advantages compared to individual global phrase matching:

+- Long non-matching chunks of spoken text or the original transcript will automatically and cleanly get ignored.
+- Short phrases (with the risk of matching more than one time per document) will automatically get aligned to their intended locations through longer ones that "squeeze" them in.
+- Smith-Waterman score thresholds can overall be kept lower (and thus better match lower quality STT transcripts), as there is a lower chance for
+  - long sequences to match at a wrong location and for
+  - shorter sequences to match at a wrong location within their shortened intervals (as they are getting matched later and deeper in the recursion tree).

+#### Smith-Waterman candidate selection

-Finding the best match of a given phrase within the original transcript is essentially about finding the character sequence within the original text that has the lowest Levenshtein distance to the phrase.
+Finding the best match of a given phrase within the original (potentially long) transcript using vanilla Smith-Waterman is not feasible.

-As best Levenshtein distance algorithms are still of quadratic complexity, computing them for each possible target sequence to find the lowest one is not feasible.

-So this tool follows a two-phase approach where the first goal is to get a list of so called candidate windows.
-Candidate windows are areas within the original text with higher probability of containing the sequence with the lowest Levenshtein distance to the search pattern.
+So this tool follows a two-phase approach where the first goal is to get a list of alignment candidates.
+For that the original text is first virtually partitioned into windows of the same length as the search pattern.
+These are then ordered descending by the number of 3-grams they share with the pattern.

-For determining them the original text is virtually split into a sequence of disjunct windows of the length of the search pattern.
-Then the blocks are ordered descending by the number of 3-grams they share with the search pattern.
-Candidate windows are then taken from the beginning of this ordered list.
+Best alignment candidates are then taken from the beginning of this ordered list.

 `--align-max-candidates <CANDIDATES>` sets the maximum number of candidate windows taken from the beginning of the list for further alignment.